Chicago City Council: History

 Chicago has been divided into wards since 1837, beginning with 6 wards.
 Until 1923, each ward elected two members to the city council.
 In 1923, the system that exists today was adopted with 50 wards, each with one council member elected by the ward.
 In accordance with Illinois state law, ward borders must be shifted after every federal census.
 This law is intended to give the population of the ward equal representation based by the size of the population of Chicago.

 Chicago is unusual among major United States cities in the number of wards and representative alderpersons that it maintains.
 It has been noted that the current ward system promotes diverse ethnic and cultural representation on the city council.

-In June 2021, the state of Illinois adopted a statute using the term "alderperson" to describe City Council members rather than the previous term "alderman".
-However, many members of City Council said they intended to continue to use the term "alderman" or instead use "alderwoman" or "alder".
+In June 2021, the state of Illinois adopted a statute that changed the title of City Council members to alderperson (plural: alderpersons), replacing the gendered term aldermen.
+However, some members of City Council continue to use the term alderman or instead use alderwoman or alder.

 Corruption

 Chicago City Council Chambers has long been the center of public corruption in Chicago.
 The first conviction of Chicago alderpersons and Cook County Commissioners for accepting bribes to rig a crooked contract occurred in 1869.
 Between 1972 and 1999, 26 current or former Chicago alderpersons were convicted for official corruption.
-Between 1973 and 2012, 31 aldermen were convicted of corruption.
-Approximately 100 aldermen served in that period, which is a conviction rate of about one-third.
+Between 1973 and 2012, 31 alderpersons were convicted of corruption.
+Approximately 100 alderpersons served in that period, which is a conviction rate of about one-third.

 Fourteen of the Chicago's City Council's nineteen committees routinely violated the Illinois Open Meetings Act during the last four months of 2007 by not keeping adequate written records of their meetings.
 Chicago City Council committees violated the Illinois Open Meetings Act and their own rules by meeting and taking actions without a quorum at least four times over the same four-month span.

-Less than half of the Council's 28 committees met more than six times in 1986.
-The budget for Council committees was $5.3 million in 1986.

 Over half of elected Chicago alderpersons took illegal campaign contributions totalling $282,000 in 2013.

 Election

 Chicago alderpersons are elected by popular vote every four years, on the last Tuesday in February in the year following national mid-term elections.
 A run-off election, if no candidate garners more than fifty percent of the vote, is held on the first Tuesday in April.
 The election is held on a non-partisan basis.
-New terms begin at noon on the third Monday in May following the election.
+New terms begin at noon Central Time on the third Monday in May following the election.